-On the other hand, due to the computational/storage cost of creating and storing a big hash tree, X-VRF cannot be used to create, say, 264 outputs as each output consumes one leaf.
+On the other hand, due to the computational/storage cost of creating and storing a big hash tree, X-VRF cannot be used to create, say, $2^{64}$ outputs as each output consumes one leaf.
 We investigate various X-VRF instances with tradeoffs between computation, storage and lifetime of an X-VRF key pair.
-For example, X-VRF-27 (with 227 leaves) construction offers a key lifetime of more than 20 years in the Algorand setting and hence can be seen as long-term VRF, though it requires a relatively long (around 2 days on a single core) one-time key generation process.
+For example, X-VRF-27 (with $2^{27}$ leaves) construction offers a key lifetime of more than 20 years in the Algorand setting and hence can be seen as long-term VRF, though it requires a relatively long (around 2 days on a single core) one-time key generation process.
 Of course, this process can be optimized using standard techniques such as parallel processing or delegating computation.

-E. Roadmap
+1.5 Roadmap

 The rest of the paper is organized as follows.
-In Section II, we recall the important signatures and other cryptographic primitives that are useful for our main constructions.
-In Section III, we present the "natural" VRF construction - SL-VRF - a stateless long-term verifiable random function from a pseudorandom function and a NIZK protocol.
-Section IV introduces our main construction - X-VRF, where we prove the security requirements.
-In Section V, we discuss the implementation results and the evaluation of the two VRF constructions, and compare their performances.
-In Section VI, we describe the integration of our VRFs into the Algorand blockchain.
+In Section 2, we recall the important signatures and other cryptographic primitives that are useful for our main constructions.
+In Section 3, we present the "natural" VRF construction, denoted as SL-VRF, a stateless longterm verifiable random function from a pseudorandom function and a NIZK protocol.
+Section 4 introduces our main construction, X-VRF, wherein we prove its security requirements.
+In Section 5, we discuss the implementation results and the evaluation of the two VRF constructions, and compare their performances.
+In Section 6, we describe the integration of our VRFs into the Algorand blockchain.